vercre/vc/docs/src/stability/support-tiers.md

 requires for existing features.

-_Keep in mind, this is merely a guide and should not be used to "lawyer" a change into Vercre on some technical detail._
+_Keep in mind, this is merely a guide and should not be used to "lawyer" a change into Credibil VC on some technical detail._

 ## Supported Platforms and Features